Maharishi1313/diff_drive_controller/README.md

 # Differential Drive Controller (ROS2)
+This repo contains a custom differential drive controller package which can be used to control and differential drive robot.
+Here, the simulation is build upon the open source `bumperbot` robot.

 **Differential Drive Controller**, a ROS2 package designed for controlling a differential drive robot.
 This package consists of two key nodes:
 1. **repub_node.cpp** – Converts velocity commands into wheel RPM values.